Keraskp/imageOCR/README.md

 ## Contributions
 Contributions to this project are welcome.
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the project's repository.
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the project's repository or mail me at suggi.aditya@gmail.com